Ekman/luhn-algorithm/README.md

 # Luhn Algorithm in PHP
 This is an implementation of the Luhn Algorithm in PHP.
+The Luhn Algorithm is used to validate things like credit cards and national identifcation numbers.
+More information on the algorithm can be found at [Wikipedia](http://en.wikipedia.org/wiki/Luhn_algorithm)

 ## Usage
 Use the class like this:

-	$luhn = new LuhnAlgorithm('1234 567-89');
+	$luhn = new LuhnAlgorithm('123456789');
 	$luhn->isCompletelyValid();

-Note that you the number may be a string that does contain non-numeric characters, these will be stripped away.
 The class contains some static functions as well.
 This will return the Luhn checksum of a number:

-	$number = '1234 567-89';
+	$number = '123456789';
 	$luhnCheckSum = LuhnAlgorithm::calculateChecksum($number);